vincent-mugendi/hakika/README.md

 ## 🔒 License
-This repository contains proprietary code for [Hackathon Name].
+This repository contains proprietary code.
 **Do not redistribute, reuse, or modify without explicit permission.**